-The West Park Office Building is a 2-story 33,000 square foot Class-A office building located on the SW corner of Esther Short Park in downtown Vancouver, Washington.
-The property is 100% leased and consists LSW Architecture, First Pacific Investments, Community Foundation of Southwest Washington, Cascadia Development Partners, and Davidson Insurance.
+The Esther Short Building is a 2-story, 33,000 square foot, Class-A office building located on the SW corner of Esther Short Park in downtown Vancouver, Washington.
+The property is 100% leased and hosts the professional services of LSW Architects, First Pacific Investments, Community Foundation of Southwest Washington, and Cascadia Development Partners.

-Situate in the urban core of downtown Vancouver, WA.
 Vancouver’s urban core has seen a resurgence with nearly $1 billion in new construction and redevelopment projects.
-The local market is diverse with re-gentrification of neighboring single family residences, student housing, office, retail and a mix of affordable to luxury multifamily residences.
+The local market comprises a diverse mix of neighboring single-family residences, student housing, office, retail, and a mix of affordable to luxury multifamily residences.
 Vancouver has become a tax haven for affluent residents relocating from Oregon and California.

 The site is situated in the heart of the Vancouver’s downtown core area that boasts over 12,000 jobs, 14,000 students at Clark College, 5,000 jobs at the Port of Vancouver and over 1 million visitors annually at the Fort Vancouver historic district.
 Immediate and adjacent uses include; Esther Short park which hosts numerous outdoor events drawing tens of thousands of visitors, Hilton hotel and convention center, City Hall, gateway to developing Columbia Waterfront project encompassing three million square feet of office, retail and urban residential and Vancouver Farmer's Market.